youxie/TemporalUV/README.md

         ```
         python 0.texture_random_sampling.py
         ```
-        II.texture extrapolation for T_0 with
+        II. texture extrapolation for T_0 with
         ```
         python 1.texture_extrapolation.py
         ```
 4. Temporal Relocation
     I. random sampling for all frames with
       ```
       python 0.texture_random_sampling_all.py
       ```